RoboSchmied/binjip978/README.md

 ### Hi there 👋

+I'm interested in how computers works, no much progress so far :)

+Technical:

+- unix
+- distributed systems
+- containers
+- go
+- monitoring

 <!--
 **binjip978/binjip978** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.